^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-No matter how wary we are about antibiotics, it is often possible to overcome the inflammatory processes in the body caused by various infections only with their help.
-In the pharmaceutical industry, many antibacterial drugs are produced and amoxicillin is considered one of the most effective.
-Can it be used for cystitis and will it help to overcome inflammation of the bladder mucosa?
+No matter how wary we are of antibiotics, it is often only with their help that we can overcome inflammatory processes in the body caused by various infections.
+The pharmaceutical industry produces many antibacterial drugs, and amoxicillin is considered one of the most effective.
+Can it be used for cystitis and will it help overcome inflammation of the bladder mucosa?

-The action of amoxicillin is aimed at infections, the bacteria of which are susceptible to destruction under the influence of the active substance.
-Indications for its use are the following pathologies, affecting:
+Amoxicillin is aimed at infections, the bacteria of which are destroyed under the influence of the active substance.
+The indications for its use are the following pathologies affecting:

 • urinary and genital organs (urethritis, cystitis, pyelonephritis, prostatitis, gonorrhea, etc.);